vehicle-lang/tutorial/src/chapters/1-introduction.md

 The image is represented as a vector of real numbers, each vector element standing for a pixel value.
 Each arrow in the picture bears a *weight* that is used to multiply the input signal; each neuron computes the sum of its inputs.

+Formally, a neural network is a function $N : R^m \rightarrow R^n$.
+Verification of such functions most commonly boils down to specifying admissible intervals for the function's output given an interval for its inputs.
+For example, one can specify a set of inputs to belong to an $\epsilon$- neighborhood of some given input $\mathbf{x}$, and verify that for such inputs, the outputs of $N$ will be in $\delta$ distance to $N(\mathbf{x})$.
+This property is often called $\epsilon$*-ball robustness* (or just *robustness*), as it proves the network's output is robust (does not change drastically) in the neighborhood of certain inputs.

+Seen as functions, neural networks have particular features that play an important role in their verification:

+- these functions are not written manually, but generated (or *fitted*) to model the unknown data distribution;
+- the "data" may be big, and require large neural networks;
+- we often attribute very little semantic meaning to the resulting function.

 In some scenarios, it becomes important to establish formal guarantees about neural network behaviour.
 One of the first known attempts to verify neural networks, by [@PT10], was based on abstract interpretation.
 The famous paper by Szegedy [@szegedy2013intriguing] that highlighted the problem of neural network vulnerability to small-norm input perturbations ("adversarial attacks") gave additional impulse to this line of research.
 In CAV'2017, two papers, by Huang et al [@HuangKWW17] and
 Katz et al. [@katz2017reluplex], on neural network verification appeared and both used specialised forms of SMT-solving.
 The later gave rise